 Comfort was suddenly all about sitting with my pelvis tipped forward.
 I instinctively felt that I needed the birthing ball to sit on.
 (Something I loathed in my other two labors!)
 It’s amazing what a shift in position can do for comfort in labor.
 And how every labor is so different!

 When Yvonne arrived, we moved upstairs where I labored sitting on the birth ball in my bedroom.
 The contractions picked up to about four minutes apart.
 I was able to work through them with just breathing.
 I decided to challenge myself NOT to vocalize (a coping method I used a lot in my other two labors) for as long as I possibly could.
 I wanted to see if I could channel 100% of my energy into moving the baby down.

 At 5:30 Rachel, my midwife arrived.
 We decided to check my dilation, but I told her I did not want to know the number.
 She agreed that was a good idea and reminded me that numbers really are not all they’re cracked up to be.
 (I was actually only 5 cm dilated).
-I have found this to be one of the most fascinating characteristics of midwives…they seem to get the wisdom of not disclosing information that will cause unnecessary anxiety.
 After she checked me I asked if I could get in the birth tub.
 She smiled and said “You can do anything you want.”
-Just another reason why I love my home births!

 My photographer Lynda slipped in around the same time as the student midwife, Martine.
 I was still able to breathe peacefully through the contractions, but I was fighting the overwhelming urge to sob, a reflex that seemed to be coming from outside of me.
-The midwives gave me some homeopathic tablets to dissolve under my tongue.
-The weepiness went away almost immediately.
+The midwives gave me some homeopathic tablets to dissolve under my tongue and th weepiness went away almost immediately.